Keepsake

 No comments, reactions, or social features

 StoryWorth costs $99/year with no monthly option.
 This gets you one project, one printed book, and free US shipping.
 International shipping costs extra, and each additional project requires a new subscription.
-Free PDF export is included, which is a genuine advantage over some competitors.
-But the annual lock-in with no trial means you're committing $99 before you know if it works for your family.
+Free PDF export is included, which is a genuine advantage.
+But the annual lock-in with no trial means you’re committing $99 before you know if it works for your family.
+When the subscription has ended, access to editing becomes unclear.

 What works